DakshGupta1204/ODOO/README.md

 - Python: Integrated for advanced backend tasks and machine learning model serving

 **Database**
-- MongoDB: A NoSQL database for flexible data storage and retrieval
 - PostgreSQL: Used for structured, relational data management where needed

 **Machine Learning Integration**